xtaveira/consumo-veiculos-nextjs/README.md

-## App for monitor de consumption off my vehicles
+## App for monitor the consumption off my vehicles

 using NextJs, Tailwind CSS, NodeJs and MongoDB